Dayakar Penumadu has never seen completing a Ph.D. as the ending of an educational experience.

 UT’s reputation for extensive multidisciplinary research in the area of materials interested Penumadu, particularly since a professorship at the university also provided an opportunity to coordinate projects through the Tennessee Advanced Materials Lab (TAML), a program of joint UT-Oak Ridge National Laboratory (ORNL) research.

-Penumadu joined the COE faculty in 2001, and has been working with researchers in several other engineering departments on a variety of multidisciplinary projects.
+Penumadu joined the TCE faculty in 2001, and has been working with researchers in several other engineering departments on a variety of multidisciplinary projects.
 He has received numerous grants and contracts, including a $1.4 million project sponsored by the Department of Energy (DOE) and General Motors to generate research on using clay-based refractory coatings for metal-casting processes and a contract from the National Science Foundation to study the effect of microstructure on mechanical properties of Kaolin in three dimensions.

-Penumadu has received numerous awards for his research, including the "Best Technical Paper Award" by the American Foundry Society in 2005, the UT College of Engineering Research Fellow Award in both 2004 and 2005, and the Outstanding Teacher Award in the CEE department in 2003
+Penumadu has received numerous awards for his research, including the "Best Technical Paper Award" by the American Foundry Society in 2005, the UT Tickle College of Engineering Research Fellow Award in both 2004 and 2005, and the Outstanding Teacher Award in the CEE department in 2003